PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Bounce Task

-Robot trains to use wedge object present in the environment to make the ball reach the goal
+Robot trains to use the wedge object present in the environment to make the ball reach the goal

 Bridge Task